Check out our Digital Fitness for the World app now available for free.

-The world of work has changed dramatically over the last few weeks.
-As part of our response, PwC has launched our Digital Fitness for the World app to bring tips and learning materials to help individuals stay abreast with the evolving world of business, digital technology and new ways of working.Find out more about our learning app
+The world of work has changed dramatically since the onset of the COVID-19 pandemic.
+As part of our response, PwC launched our Digital Fitness for the World app to bring tips and learning materials to help individuals stay abreast with the evolving world of business, digital technology and new ways of working.Find out more about our learning app

 “The case for upskilling is clear – there is a mismatch in the skills people have and skills businesses are looking for.
 While business leaders have made automation, digitisation and extracting the value of data (including artificial intelligence) a priority in their business, their workforce must be able to complement the value that these new technologies bring.
 Each member of the ecosystem - business leaders, governments and educational institutions – must work together to upskill our people to meet the workforce needs of the future and drive sustainable economic growth for Singapore”

-In order to keep up with the tide of change, technology has now become a key part of many companies' transformation pathway.
+Digital technology has now become a key enabler of many companies' transformation journeys.
 But this digital trend is also making people increasingly anxious about the future of their jobs.
-Fang Eu-Lin, Leader of PwC's Academy in Singapore shares how upskilling can help to alleviate this anxiety.
+Fang Eu-Lin, Leader of PwC's Academy in Singapore, shares how continuous upskilling is key to staying relevant.

 The digital revolution requires a skills revolution.
 This is about helping people build their digital awareness, understanding and skills to fully participate in the digital world - and it needs to start now.